Vincent Macaigne: Life and career

 Macaigne was raised in Paris, the son of a French businessman and an Iranian-born painter.
 He has an elder brother, who is a forensic doctor.
 He attended the CNSAD between 1999 and 2002, and staged his first play in 2004.
 Throughout the 2000s, he acted in several theatre productions and also wrote and staged a number of plays.
 He suffered two strokes at just thirty years old, one of which occurred after his 2009 staging of the theatrical adaptation of Fyodor Dostoyevsky's The Idiot.
 In an interview, he said the stroke has had no lasting consequences to his health.

 His short film What We'll Leave Behind (Ce qu'il restera de nous) won the Grand Prix at the Clermont-Ferrand International Short Film Festival, and was nominated for the César Award for Best Short Film.

-In 2014, he received nominations for the César Award for Most Promising Actor and the Lumières Award for Most Promising Actor for his role in La Fille du 14 juillet.
+In 2014, he received nominations for the César Award for Most Promising Actor and the Lumière Award for Best Male Revelation for his role in La Fille du 14 juillet.

 His directorial feature film debut, Dom Juan, is an adaptation of the play of the same name by Molière.
 It was screened in the Cineasts of the Present section at the 2015 Locarno International Film Festival.